 In 2011 Dr. Gregory become a Diplomate of the American Board of Optometry, and was elected to serve on the Board of Trustees for the Minnesota Optometric Association.
 She recently testified in front of the MN Senate Education Committee on requiring mandatory eye exams for children entering kindergarten.

-In 2014, Dr. Gregory was nationally recognized with the Dr. W. David Sullins, Jr. InfantSEE® Award, which honors an individual doctor of optometry who has made significant contributions to the field of optometry, has impacted his/her community with outstanding public service involving the InfantSEE program, and who exemplifies Dr. Sullins’ inspiring and passionate leadership as a driving force in the profession of optometry.
-Also in 2014, Dr Gregory was named Health Care Practitioner of the Year for the state of Minnesota by Minnesota Business Magazine due to her work with children’s vision and learning.
+In 2014 Dr. Gregory became a Fellow of the College of Optometrists in Vision Development, and is currently working toward her Fellowship in the Neuro-Optometric Rehabilitation Association.
+She speaks frequently to groups all across Minnesota on vision concerns impacting learning, concussion and brain injuries and development concerns.
+Dr. Gregory was nationally recognized with the Dr. W. David Sullins, Jr. InfantSEE® Award for 2014, which honors an individual doctor of optometry who has made significant contributions to the field of optometry, has impacted his/her community with outstanding public service involving the InfantSEE program, and who exemplifies Dr. Sullins’ inspiring and passionate leadership as a driving force in the profession of optometry.
+In 2014 Dr. Gregory was also named Health Care Practitioner of the Year for the state of Minnesota by Minnesota Business Magazine due to her work with children’s vision and learning.

-Dr Gregory is passionate about her work in vision development, reading and learning and the visual effects of traumatic brain injury.
+Dr. Gregory is passionate about her work in vision development, reading and learning and the visual effects of traumatic brain injury.
+This has taken her on a number of mission trips to Central America.
 She also has a therapy clinic, Omni Vision & Learning Center, where she works with patients in need of visual rehabilitation.